-At the Centeno-Schultz Clinic in Denver, Colorado, we acknowledge that loss of a digit or limb can be a devastating psychological and physical event.
+At the Centeno-Schultz Clinic in Broomfield and Denver, Colorado, we acknowledge that the loss of a digit or limb can be a devastating psychological and physical event.
 There are many reasons for amputation.
 One is inadequate blood flow.
 In the lower extremities, this can cause significant injury to both the nerves and vital structures, including the toes.

 A thorough examination is critical to evaluating a patient and his or her pain complaint, which is the standard of care at the Centeno-Schultz Clinic.
 A case last week illustrates my point.